USEPA/CMAQ/UTIL/chemmech/README.md

 Products consist species names separated by plus (+) or minus (-) signs with optional numerical coefficients.
 As noted above, a reaction can have up to 40 products.
 Stoichiometric coefficients use the number formats mentioned above and must be separated from the species names by an asterisk(*).

 Rate constant parameters begin with either a # sign or the expression, "%s#", where s equal 1, 2, 3, or H. The following characters and numbers specify parameters to calculate the reaction’s rate constant.
-Table 1 define formats corresponding to the available formulas.
+Table 2 defines formats corresponding to the available formulas.
 A semi-colon (;) denote the end of a reaction’s definition.

-<center>  Table 1.  </center>
+<center>  Table 2.  </center>

 | Type | Mechanism Definition File Expression| Formula, where M is air number density (molecules/cm3), T is air temperature(degrees K), and P is air pressure (Atm) |
 |:---:|:-------------------:|:---:|